Sharing Guidelines

 • Type 1 Diabetes: Bills for pre-existing type 1 diabetes are not eligible for sharing.

-• High Blood Pressure: Bills for pre-existing high blood pressure can be shared provided the member has not received hospital treatment for high blood pressure in the last five years, and the condition is controlled through medication or diet.
+• High Blood Pressure: Members can submit bills for pre-existing high blood pressure for sharing provided members have not received hospital treatment for high blood pressure in the last five years, and medication or diet control the condition.

 E. Medically Necessary

-Eligible bills may be submitted to be approved for sharing subject to permitted sharing levels when medically necessary.
-Medically necessary is defined as health care services that are clinically appropriate in terms of type, frequency, extent, site, and duration for the diagnosis or treatment of the member's sickness or injury or maternity and ordered by a physician exercising prudent clinical judgment for the purposes of evaluation, diagnosis, or treatment of that member's sickness or injury.
+When medically necessary, members may submit eligible bills—subject to permitted sharing levels—for sharing approval.
+Medically necessary refers to health care services that are clinically appropriate in terms of type, frequency, extent, site, and duration for the diagnosis or treatment of sickness, injury, or maternity and ordered by a physician exercising prudent clinical judgment for the purposes of evaluation, diagnosis, or treatment of sickness, injury, or maternity.

-The medically necessary setting and level of service is that which, considering the member's medical symptoms and conditions, cannot be provided in a less intensive medical setting.
-Such services, to be considered medically necessary must be no more costly than alternative interventions—including no intervention—and are at least as likely to produce equivalent therapeutic or diagnostic results without adversely affecting the member's medical condition.
-To be considered medically necessary in REDEEM Essential, REDEEM Enhanced, or REDEEM SeniorSaver, the service must meet all of the following requirements:
+The medically necessary setting and level of service must 1) be able to provide care using a less intensive medical setting and 2) match the member’s medical symptoms and conditions.
+For medically necessary consideration, such services must be no more costly than alternative interventions—including no intervention—and are at least as likely to produce equivalent therapeutic or diagnostic results without adversely affecting the member’s medical condition.
+In REDEEM Essential, REDEEM Enhanced, or REDEEM SeniorSaver, the medically necessary service must meet all the following requirements:

 REDEEM HealthShare reserves the right to incorporate CMS (Medicare) guidelines in effect on the date of treatment as additional criteria for determination of medical necessity and/or eligibility of a bill.

-The mere fact that the service is furnished, prescribed, or approved by a physician does not mean that it is medically necessary.
+Even though a provider furnished, prescribed, or approved a service does not mean that it is medically necessary.

-The determination of whether a service, supply, or treatment is or is not medically necessary may include findings of the American Medical Association, CMS, and REDEEM HealthShare's own medical advisors.
+The determination of whether a service, supply, or treatment is or is not medically necessary may include findings of the American Medical Association, CMS, and medical advisors for REDEEM HealthShare.

 Off-label Drugs.
-Sharing of off-label drug use is considered medically necessary when all of the following conditions are met:
+REDEEM HealthShare considers sharing of off-label drug use medically necessary when the off-label drug meets the following conditions:

-• Scientific evidence is supported in well-designed clinical trials published in peer-reviewed medical journals, which demonstrate that the drug is safe and effective for the specific condition; and the drug is medically necessary to treat the specific condition, including life threatening conditions or chronic and seriously debilitating conditions.
+• Scientific evidence must come from well-designed clinical trials published in peer-reviewed medical journals.
+These studies must demonstrate that the drug is safe and effective for the specific condition.
+The drug is medically necessary to treat the specific condition, including life-threatening conditions or chronic and seriously debilitating conditions.

 F. Limited Sharing